 If you are not feeling well or have any symptom consistent with Covid-19, we ask that you watch from home.

 I know that I am asking a lot from you.
 I do so to protect you and others, as well as to provide a space where everyone feels safe.
 Our continuing to worship in-person is dependent on the cooperation of all attendees.

-Friends, this Sunday is Pentecost Sunday!
-This is the Sunday we celebrate the outpouring of the Holy Spirit on Jesus’ followers, as well as the birth of the Church!
-I invite you to wear red whether worshiping with us at home or at the in-person service.
+Friends, this is Sunday we celebrate the outpouring of the Holy Spirit on Jesus’ followers, as well as the birth of the Church!

 May God bless each one of you,

 We continue to have our Sunday Services online at 9:30 and Wednesday Bible Study online at 6:00 pm.
 Feel free to watch them live as they happen or review previous ones recorded.
 Just go to the right of the facebook page where it says videos and click which one you want.
 YOU DON'T NEED TO BE A FACEBOOK SUBSCRIBER TO WATCH THESE.
 You can also watch us on your phone by entering the website, clicking on facebook there.

 If you need prayers or help getting groceries or medications, please contact us.
 We would be happy to help.
 Don't be too prideful to ask for help when you need it.
 Asking for help blesses both you and the helper.

 weather permitting.
 If weather turns poor, please join us on Facebook.

 Wednesday Bread and Bible has been cancelled due to Covid19.